Use All-Wheel. Four-Wheel, or Front-Wheel Drive

 be fine with front wheel drive, but you might be

-required to install chains at a chain checkpoint
+required to install chains on front wheel drive vehicles at a chain checkpoint

 are a nuisance.
 Even the most adventurous person can be